 The extra space will allow for such things as a vanity desk or a jetted tub.
 You can even split the tub and shower and have one of each.

-When you have a lot of space to devote to the master bathroom, you can use the space for just about anything.
+When you have a lot of space to devote to the primary bathroom, you can use the space for just about anything.

 One popular feature is to have a large walk-in closet added inside the bathroom.
 This will store everything you need for use in the bathroom.
 You can also spread out your fixtures and use large windows to let in the light.